-3 Because the budget analyses are restricted to 900-hPa and above which is well removed from the surface at most times, the effect of friction is likely negligible.
-Furthermore, the neglect of friction does not appear to be detrimental to the proceeding budget analyses consistent with similar budgets computed by DG09.
+3 Because the budget analyses are restricted to 900 hPa and above, which is well removed from the surface at most times, the effects of friction are likely negligible.
+Furthermore, the neglect of friction does not appear to be detrimental to the proceeding budget analyses, which is consistent with similar budgets computed by DG09.